Hooded Merganser

 7-15 eggs

 Hooded mergansers form monogamous pairs and they remain together until the female has selected a nesting cavity and completed laying her clutch.
 After that, the male leaves the female to incubate and care for the brood.
 Females will actively seek out cavities in dead trees or artificial nest boxes such as those provided for nesting wood ducks.
 They prefer cavities 4-15 feet (1-4 meters) off the ground.
 Breeding occurs anytime between the end of February and the end of June, depending on the region.
-The female will lay a clutch of 7-15 eggs and incubate them around a month.
+The female will lay a clutch of 7-15 eggs and incubate them for around a month.
 Like most waterfowl, Hooded merganser hatchlings are precocial and usually leave the nest within 24 hours after they hatch.
 Once they leave the nest, the young are capable of diving and foraging but remain with the female for warmth and protection.
 They start flying at around 70 days of age and become reproductively mature in 2 years.

 Population